vramana/cherow/README.md

 | `Stable`    | Stable release |
 | `Next`      | Has the `next` option enabled by default, and support all latest ECMAScript proposals. |
 | `Bleeding`  | The active development branch.
 You can and will expect bugs with this branch because it's not stable |

+## Drop-in replacement

+If you are using either Acorn or Esprima, use `parseScript` for parsing script code or `parseModule` for module code.
+The latter because there doesn't exist a `sourceType` option.

+There are no need for external plugins - everything is "build-in'.
+Use the `next` option if you want to enable support for Stage 3 proposals, and `jsx` to true if you want to enable `JSX` parsing.

 ## Syntax Delegate